Backup Recovery «Prev Next»

 Checkpointing

 One way to increase the performance of a database is through checkpointing, which decreases the number of I/O operations needed to perform instance recovery.
+In Oracle8i, this was accomplished by the Fast-Start checkpointing[1] component of the Fast-Start Fault Recovery feature.
+We will look at checkpointing in more detail later in this module.

-On-demand rollback
+On-demand Rollback

 Fast-Start Fault Recovery also provides an on-demand rollback feature to help minimize database failure.
 When a row is locked due to a dead transaction and that row is required by another transaction, on-demand rollback recovers only the data block required by the present transaction and leaves the rest of the data blocks to be recovered within the background.
 This improves the availability of data to users.

-Parallel rollback
+Parallel Rollback

-Recovery of a database includes two phases--rolling forward and rolling back.
 During the roll forward phase, all the transactions within the redo log files are rolled forward or implemented to the database.
 For example, before the crash of a database, there were 1,500 transactions including 500 inserts, 500 updates, and 500 deletes to the different tables that were within the memory and not implemented or written to the database.
 When the database crashes, all these transactions are within the redo log files and during the roll forward phase, all these transactions are written to the database.
 During the roll back phase, all the uncommitted transactions are rolled back.
 These phases can happen serially or in parallel.
 When the process is serial, only one server process is associated with it and it processes one transaction at a time.
 If the process is in parallel, several server processes are assigned the task of processing them.
+Within Oracle8, rolling forward was accomplished in parallel but rolling back was done serially.
+Oracle8i allowed for rolling back to be done in parallel.
+Parallel rollback uses a group of server processes and recovers transactions in parallel.
+The database determines when it is faster to recover in parallel or serially ( serial rollback), thus minimizing database downtime.
+Move your mouse over the following diagram to learn more about the different components of Fast-Start Fault Recovery.

 1. Roll forward phase: In this process, which happens during recovery, all transactions within the redo log files are applied to the database.